dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 DNS messages are processed in the order they are delivered to the implementation.

-It should be noted that packet capture libraries do not necessary provide packets in strict chronological order.
+It should be noted that packet capture libraries do not necessarily provide packets in strict chronological order.
 This can, for example, arise on multi-core platforms where packets arriving at a network device are processed by different cores.
 On systems where this behaviour has been observed, the timestamps associated with each packet are consistent; queries always have a timestamp prior to the response timestamp.